Ada (programming language): Standardization

 Ada was first published in 1980 as an ANSI standard ANSI/MIL-STD 1815.
-As this very first version held many errors and inconsistencies (see Summary of Ada Language Changes), the revised edition was published in 1983 as ANSI/MIL-STD 1815A.
-Without any further changes, it became an ISO standard in 1987, ISO 8652:1987.
+As this very first version held many errors and inconsistencies, the revised edition was published in 1983 as ANSI/MIL-STD 1815A.
+Without any further changes, it became an ISO standard in 1987.
 This version of the language is commonly known as Ada 83, from the date of its adoption by ANSI, but is sometimes referred to also as Ada 87, from the date of its adoption by ISO.
-This is the Ada 83 Reference Manual.
 There is also a French translation; DIN translated it into German as DIN 66268 in 1988.

-Ada 95, the joint ISO/IEC/ANSI standard ISO/IEC 8652:1995 (see Ada 95 RM) was published in February 1995, making it the first ISO standard object-oriented programming language.
+Ada 95, the joint ISO/IEC/ANSI standard ISO/IEC 8652:1995 was published in February 1995, making it the first ISO standard object-oriented programming language.
 To help with the standard revision and future acceptance, the US Air Force funded the development of the GNAT Compiler.
 Presently, the GNAT Compiler is part of the GNU Compiler Collection.